 “You see companies go from pioneering with AM to real business”

 With the acquisition of De Valk Machinefabriek, Anvil Industries is also entering additive manufacturing.
 Together with KMWE and K3D, the group will be 3D printing at the MetalFab 1 on the Brainport Industries Campus.
-Jan Adams (CEO) and Jack Vromans (CTO) have no doubts about the business case being there.
+Jan Adams (CEO) and Jack Vromans (CTO) have no doubts regarding the business case being there.
 “We think additive manufacturing is necessary in the future to be complete,” says the Chief Technology Officer.
 The strength of the group provides the necessary backbone if customers want to scale up in AM.

-The group of companies that Anvil Industries has brought together has grown again at the end of last year.
+The group of companies that Anvil Industries has brought together has grown once more at the end of last year.
 Up to eight companies in the high-tech manufacturing industry.
 The group’s turnover growth has accelerated in recent years.
 Jan Adams: “It falls into our lap.
 Customers ask for certain competencies to be further developed and then you follow suit.”
 As a Tier 1 supplier you have to grow with your customers, adds Jack Vromans, CTO since 2015.
 “Or you have to have a niche competence with which you can make a good margin.”

 The cover never happens all at once; additive manufacturing does not differ from other production techniques in that respect